kragen/derctuo/veskeno-outline.md

 But a simple first-order approximation to computational cost is to count the number of CPU instructions executed by a single-threaded version of the algorithm.
-Given a nailed-down instruction set like Veskeno's, this number should be as perfectly reproducible as everything else about a Veskeno computation, and it would probably only increase Veskeno's complexity by 2--5 lines of code, a simplicity loss of perhaps 1--5%.
+Given a nailed-down instruction set like Veskeno’s, this number should be as perfectly reproducible as everything else about a Veskeno computation, and it would probably only increase Veskeno’s complexity by 2–5 lines of code, a simplicity loss of perhaps 1–5%.
 This may be a worthwhile cost to pay.

 However, as with single-stepping, this is a facility that can be provided by a metacircular Veskeno interpreter: a Veskeno program that executes Veskeno programs.
-Veskeno's simple instruction set suggests that the binary-translation approach used by Valgrind would be an especially suitable approach.
+Veskeno’s simple instruction set suggests that the binary-translation approach used by Valgrind would be an especially suitable approach.